oxyzox/McStatusBotV2/README.md

 ### Customizing the Embed

-Stacy allows users to add a personal touch to the embed using an image and custom connection instructions.
+McStatusBotV2 allows users to add a personal touch to the embed using an image and custom connection instructions.
 You can add your server's logo, a banner, or even instructions to help new players connect.

 ## 🔄 Automatic Status Refresh

-To make sure your server's status stays up-to-date, Stacy refreshes the information every few minutes.
+To make sure your server's status stays up-to-date, McStatusBotV2 refreshes the information every few minutes.
 You can customize the refresh interval in the bot's code by adjusting the scheduling logic.

 ## 🤝 Contributing